Let’s build a world where technology serves life.

 The savings went to medical bills.

-> “What did you really want to give people?”---He paused.Not returns.
+> “What did you really want to give people?”

 It connected him to shelters with dignity-based housing.